Reading Navigation

 Over the past two decades, ketamine has moved to large randomised controlled trials.
 The data highlight its unusually rapid action and lasting benefits for patients with treatment-resistant depression.
 Here’s a summary of key findings from primary studies:

-- Already in 1 hour, the first measurable improvements in depression and suicidal thoughts appear.
+- Already in 1 hour1, the first measurable improvements in depression and suicidal thoughts appear.

-- In 1–3 days, marked symptom reduction is reported in most patients.
+- In 1–3 days, marked symptom reduction is reported7 in most patients.

-- Nearly 64% of patients show a clinical response in 1 week.
+- Nearly 64% of patients show8 a clinical response in 1 week.

 - A meta-analysis of 79 studies (n ≈ 2,665) reveals response rates of ~45% and remission rates of ~30%.

-- Monthly infusions have stabilised patients in Norwegian clinics, with more than 350 treated so far.
+- Monthly infusions have stabilised10 patients in Norwegian clinics, with more than 350 treated so far.

-- Some trials have shown that ketamine is comparable to electroconvulsive therapy (ECT), with fewer cognitive side effects.
+- Some trials have shown11 that ketamine is comparable to electroconvulsive therapy (ECT), with fewer cognitive side effects.

 In short, clinical research paints a consistent picture: for many patients who have exhausted standard options, ketamine therapy can deliver rapid relief and sustained improvement.
 Its ability to stabilise some patients over months places it at the centre of a shift in how depression is managed today.